HyperHep B Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

-HyperHEP B S/D [Hepatitis B Immune Globulin (Human)] is used to prevent hepatitis B in people receiving a liver transplant, and in babies born to mothers infected with hepatitis B. It is also used to prevent hepatitis B in people who have been exposed to contaminated blood products, or through household or sexual contact with an infected person.
-It is not a vaccine.
-It is made from human plasma containing proteins that protect against the type B form of hepatitis (inflammation of the liver).
-Common side effects include redness, pain, or tenderness at the injection site, nausea, vomiting, fever, chills, dizziness, headache, or back/joint pain.
+HyperHEP B S/D [Hepatitis B Immune Globulin (Human)] is made from human plasma containing proteins that protect against the type B form of hepatitis (inflammation of the liver) used to prevent hepatitis B in people receiving a liver transplant, and in babies born to mothers infected with hepatitis B. HyperHEP B is also used to prevent hepatitis B in people who have been exposed to contaminated blood products, or through household or sexual contact with an infected person.
+HyperHEP B is not a vaccine.
+Common side effects of HyperHEP B include:

 If HyperHEP B S/D is indicated, an injection at a dose of 0.06 mL/kg of body weight should be administered intramuscularly as soon as possible after exposure and within 24 hours, if possible.
 Other drugs or "live" vaccines may interact with HyperHEP B S/D. Tell your doctor all medications and supplements you use.
 During pregnancy, HyperHEP B S/D should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our HyperHEP B S/D [Hepatitis B Immune Globulin (Human)] Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.